ctroutman23/student-database/README.md

   - Add more records to the **students** table
   - Write more queries for the **students** table.
 The more complex the better!
 Just make sure to identify the goal of each query in the comments.
   - Create a new table(s) and add it to the database `mydb.db`
-  - Write queries that involve joining multiple tables within the database.
+  - Write queries that involve joining multiple tables within the database (joins)
+  - Utilize SQL window functions

 However you can contribute will be greatly appreciated.
 Just **submit a pull request** once you're done.